slideloft/new-docs/building-apps/xlm-payments.md

  \`\`\`ts import { Server } from "stellar-sdk"; import { handleError } from "@services/error"; import { get } from "@services/storage"; export default async function componentWillLoad\(\) { try { let keystore = await get\("keyStore"\); this.error = null; this.server = new Server\("https://horizon-testnet.stellar.org"\); if \(keystore\) { keystore = atob\(keystore\); const { publicKey } = JSON.parse\(atob\(JSON.parse\(keystore\).adata\)\); this.account = { publicKey, keystore, }; this.updateAccount\(\); } } catch \(err\) { this.error = handleError\(err\); } } \`\`\`

 In Stencil’s `componentWillLoad` method, we set up default values for the States and Props we initialized earlier.
 Most notably, we’re setting our server and account.
-You’ll notice we’re using the public `horizon-testnet` for now — we're just learning, and not ready to send live XLM — but in production you’d want to change this to the public `horizon` endpoint or, if you're running your own Horizon, to one of your own Horizon API endpoints.
+You’ll notice we’re using the public `horizon-testnet` for now — we're just learning, and not ready to send live XBN — but in production you’d want to change this to the public `horizon` endpoint or, if you're running your own Horizon, to one of your own Horizon API endpoints.

 For the account we’re simply checking to see if a `keyStore` value has been stored, and if so we’re grabbing the public key and keystore from it and adding those to the account `@State`.
 The `state` value, which is optional, is not set here as we’ll need to run the method `updateAccount()` to find if the account exists, and if so what the state of that account looks like.
 We’ll get to that method shortly.
 For now let’s update our `render.tsx` method: